Pistachio Bread

 • 4 large Eggs: Serve as a binding agent, providing structure and moisture to the bread.

-• 1 cup Sour Cream: Mixing sour cream into this quick bread recipe is another way to add extra moisture.
+• 1 cup Sour Cream: Mixing in sour cream is another way to add extra moisture.
 It brings in additional fat and slight acidity, which helps soften the bread ingredients.
-The result is perfect tender, moist bread.
+The result is perfectly tender, moist bread.
 Greek yogurt makes a good alternative if you don’t have sour cream.

 • ¼ cup Whole Milk: Using milk instead of water as the base liquid ingredient in this recipe makes softer and more flavorful bread.
-The recipe calls for ¼ cup whole milk, which will give the best flavor and amazing moisture, but you can also use 2% milk or less if you need to.
+While whole milk will give the best flavor and amazing moisture, but you can also use 2% milk or less if you need to.

 • ¼ cup Vegetable Oil: Provides moisture and helps keep the bread tender.
 Can be substituted with melted butter or a neutral-flavored oil like canola or grapeseed oil.